Esporte Clube Nova Cidade: History

 In 1984, the New Town graduated from professional and amateur character of disputes.

 In 1985, won the State Championship Junior of the 3rd Division.
 In the professional category did not reach the finals to become only fourth in his key behind Tomazinho Futebol Clube, Central Sport Club and Athletic Club Heliopolis.
 And ahead of Flywheels Athletic Association and Union Sports Coelho da Rocha.
 They were promoted Alegre and Central Porto.

 In 1986, he begins to climb the Nilópolis club towards the state elite.
 After a bad start of the first phase took fourth and last in his key behind Flywheels Athletic Association, Tomazinho Football Club and Union Sports Coelho da Rocha, the New City qualified for the finals and was ranked in second place, behind only the Tomazinho Futebol Clube, and ahead of Athletic Association Flywheels, Union Sports Coelho da Rocha, Olympico Football Club, Sports Association XV November, Tamoio Football Club and Cruzeiro Futebol Clube.
 The New Town thus was crowned runner-up of the 3rd Division and obtained access to the 2nd Division.

 In 1988, after two rounds played in the 2nd Division, was second, behind Campo Grande Athletic Club, and ahead of Olaria Atlético Clube, Central Sport Club, Paduano Esporte Clube, Serrano Football Club, Mosque Futebol Clube, Crimson Athletic Club, Portuguese Athletic Association, Sports Club Miguel Couto, Bonsucesso Futebol Clube, Madureira Esporte Clube and Tomazinho Futebol Clube.
 The decision of the second round, beat the Campo Grande by 4-1 and qualified for the finals in front of Campo Grande, Pottery and St. Kitts.
 At the end of the square, took first, succeeded by Campo Grande Athletic Club, Olaria Atlético Clube and São Cristóvão de Futebol e Regatas, earning an unprecedented manner the 2nd Division Championship and reaching access to the 1st Division, which remained in years 1989 and 1990 and this year relegated to the 2nd Division.
 In the years 1991 and 1992 participated in the 2nd Division Championship.

-In 1992, he found Serginho athlete, who with outstanding performances on the team, won a brilliant career passing Itaperuna Esporte Clube Bahia, CR Flamengo, Cruzeiro Esporte Clube, São Paulo Futebol Clube and Italy playing for Milan.
+In 1992, Serginho played for the club.
+According to the cited source, he later continued his career with Itaperuna Esporte Clube Bahia, CR Flamengo, Cruzeiro Esporte Clube, São Paulo Futebol Clube, and AC Milan.